kineticfire-labs/semver-multi/README.md

    1. The last git tag number
    1. The annotation in the last git tag, which contains the versions for the project and its artifacts for the last build
    1. The commit message log from the last git tag to current
-   1. The `project-def.json` which describes the project, its artifacts, and their relationships
+   1. The `project-def.json` (todo link) which describes the project, its artifacts, and their relationships
 1. *semver-multi* computes the new version numbers for the build
 1. *semver-multi* creates a new annotated git tag with the updated versions for the project and its artifacts
 1. *semver-multi* provides a response to the CI server that includes the updated versions for the project and its artifacts
-1. The CI server pushes the tag
+1. The CI server pushes the new git tag
 1. The CI server injects the version numbers as it builds, tests, and delivers/deploys the project artifacts

+Note that the process neither changes the contents of the project nor produces additional commits.

+## Primary Integration Points for Version and Tag Coordination

+*semver-multi* coordinates version information and corresponding git tags as follows:
+1. The git server retains all of the version information and corresponding git tags.
+The git tag corresponds to the project-level version.
+All other version information is stored as JSON data in the annotated git tag.
+1. The `project-def.json` describes the project, its artifacts, and their relationships.
+The file is stored in the git repository (by default, at the root level).
+1. The CI server (or other entity) requests that *semver-multi* generate version information given a file path to a local git repository.  *semver-multi* creates git tags in the local repository with JSON data to record the updated version information and responds to the CI server with JSON version data.
+The CI server must push the git tags and apply the version information to the build.

+Key points include:
+1. The git repository stores all version information for the history of the project as well as the project definition at the time specific version information was generated.
+There is no additional data that need be backed-up for recovery.
+1. The CI server (or other entity) is responsible for accessing the remote git repository and, likely, mangement credentials for that access.  *semver-multi*, by design, does not need to manage credentials or have access to remote systems.
+1. *semver-multi* is stateless

 # Approach

+(todo intro the topics)

+## Semantic Versioning

+*semver-multi* generates version numbers in accordance with the [Semantic Versioning specification](https://semver.org/).
+The specification defines a set of rules and requirements that determines how a version number is incremented, which helps clearly indicate the nature and potential value and impact (e.g., new features or a backwards incompatible change) in a new artifact version.

+A semantic version takes the form `<major version>.<minor version>.<patch version>` and increments the
+- *major version* for backwards incompatible (e.g. breaking) changes
+- *minor version* for added features that are backwards compatible
+- *patch version* for backwards compatible bug fixes

+A semantic version for a mainline release (such as from `main` in the git repository) may be `1.2.3`.
+Given this version, then:
+- a *bug fix* commit will result in a new version of 1.2.4
+- a *new feature* commit will result in a new version of 1.3.0
+- a *BREAKING CHANGE* commit will result in a new version of 2.0.0

+*semver-multi* also supports development release versioning (which support testing) whose semantic version takes the form `<major version from last main tag>.<minor version from last main tag>.<patch version from last main tag>-dev+<branch name>.<unique git object name>`.
+Per the Semantic Versioning specification, the branch name will consist only of uppercase and lowercase letters, numbers, and dashes.
+A development release version may be `1.2.3-dev+new-feature.gbba57`.

 ## Standardized Commit Messages

-git-conventional-commits-hooks adopts the [Conventional Commits specification](https://www.conventionalcommits.org/) to achieve **standardized commit messages**.
-The specification defines the format and content for a commit message.
+*semver-multi* requires git commit messages that follow the [Conventional Commits specification](https://www.conventionalcommits.org/).
+The specification defines the format and content for commit messages.
+Standardized commit messages allow *semver-multi* to understand commit messages and automatically generate the appropriate artifact-level version numbers.

-The first line, the title line, is required and includes a *type*, *scope*, and *description*.
+The first line--the title line--is required and includes a *type*, *scope*, and *description*.
 - *type*: The type of the commit, where *type* is an enumerated value that indicates the intent of the commit, e.g. a feature, bug fix, etc.  Required.
 - *scope*: The scope of the commit, where *scope* is an enumerated value that indicates what is affected by the commit.
-Required, although Conventional Commits says optional.
+Required by *semver-multi*, although Conventional Commits says optional.
 - *description*: Succintly describes the commit.
 Required.

 The optional body provides additional detail about the commit.
 - If no body is provided, then the title line represents the entirety of the commit
 - If a body is present, then an empty line must separate the title line from the body

-A breaking change is indicated by either an exclamation point after the closing parenthesis after the scope and before the colon e.g. `(<scope>)!: <description>`, by putting `BREAKING CHANGE: <description>` into the body, or both.
+A breaking change is indicated by either in the titlie line by an exclamation point after the closing parenthesis of the scope and before the colon e.g. `(<scope>)!: <description>`, by putting `BREAKING CHANGE: <description>` into the body, or both.

 The general format of a commit message, following the rules described above, is: